realworldocaml/book/en/installing-ocaml.md

 three packages that really matter are:

 * `core` is the main, well-supported Core distribution from Jane Street.
+* `core_bench` is a benchmarking library that makes it easy to test the performance profile of functions via a command-line interface.
 * `core_extended` contains a number of experimental, but useful, extension libraries that are under review for inclusion in Core.
 We use some of these in places, but much less than Core itself.